twood02/webtemplate/wiki/http1-2httpsSSL/https.md

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Illustration_on_key_pairs_generation_process.png)

-Figure 5.
 Illustration on key pairs generation process.

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Illustration_of_Asymmetric_key_encrypted_communication.png)

-Figure 6.
 Illustration of Asymmetric key encrypted communication

-Figure 6 shows the basic step of using key pairs to communicate safely.
+Figure above shows the basic step of using key pairs to communicate safely.
 At first, the client will request server for its public keys, and the server send its public key back to the client.
 Although this step both request and public key itself is in cleartext, this step will guarantee the next step’s security.

 #### Middleman Attack
 Although asymmetric key encryption seemed to be a way to communicate safely, problems still exist—the middleman attack.

 A man-in-the-middle attack (MITM) is an attack where the attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other.
-One example of a MITM attack is active eavesdropping, in which the attacker makes independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection(as Figure 7 shows), when in fact the entire conversation is controlled by the attacker.
+One example of a MITM attack is active eavesdropping, in which the attacker makes independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection(as below shows), when in fact the entire conversation is controlled by the attacker.
 The attacker must be able to intercept all relevant messages passing between the two victims and inject new ones.
 This is straightforward in many circumstances; for example, an attacker within reception range of an unencrypted wireless access point (Wi-Fi) could insert themselves as a man-in-the-middle.

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Illustration_of_Middleman_attack.png)

-Figure 7.
 Illustration of Middleman attack

 #### Solution: Certificate Authority & Digital Certificates
 Now it is time to introduce the almost-perfect solution: Certificate Authority and Digital Certificate.
 A certificate authority or certification authority (CA) is an entity that issues digital certificates.
-The issuing process is showed on Figure 8.
+The issuing process is showed on below.
 A digital certificate certifies the ownership of a public key by the named subject of the certificate.
 This allows others (relying parties) to rely upon signatures or on assertions made about the private key that corresponds to the certified public key.
 A CA acts as a trusted third party—trusted both by the subject (owner) of the certificate and by the party relying upon the certificate.

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Digital_Certificate_Issuing_Process.png)

-Figure 8.
 Digital Certificate Issuing Process

-As showed on Figure 9, the Digital Certificate will used to make the first step identification and exchange the random key, which will be used later in a format of symmetric-key encryption in order to improve the performance.
+As showed on below, the Digital Certificate will used to make the first step identification and exchange the random key, which will be used later in a format of symmetric-key encryption in order to improve the performance.

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Communication_with_Digital_Certificate_between_client_and_server.png)